Police justified in using dog to stop man fleeing checkpoint

 The authority did not take into account the serious offences the man was wanted for, as police were not aware of his identity at the time.

-"it was reasonable for Officer A to believe that Mr X posed an immediate risk to others, based on what he was told of the events at the checkpoint, and his own experience as a dog handler as he tracked Mr X," the IPCA concluded.
+"It was reasonable for Officer A to believe Mr X posed an immediate risk to others, based on what he was told of the events at the checkpoint, and his own experience as a dog handler as he tracked Mr X," the IPCA concluded.

 Superintendent Tony Hill, Northland District Commander, said police accepted and agreed with the IPCA findings.